National Residue Survey 2018–19 Annual summary

 - Australian primary producers continue to demonstrate a high degree of compliance with Australian standards.

-- There has been excellent industry participation and engagement with a range of animal and plant industries over a number of years.
+- The National Residue Survey has excellent industry participation and engagement spanning a range of animal and plant industries over a number of years.

 - The National Residue Survey is certified to ISO 9001 Quality Management System.

 The National Residue Survey (NRS) is an operational unit within the Australian Government Department of Agriculture, and since 1992 has been funded by industries through levies and direct contracts.

 The NRS is an essential part of Australia’s pesticide and veterinary medicine residue management framework providing verification of good agricultural and seafood practice in support of chemical control-of-use legislation and guidelines.